 Normal propagation condition is used for all cells.

 NR Cell 1 is the DL-TDOA reference cell.
-NR Cell 2, NR Cell 3 and NR Cell 4 are DL-TDOA neighbour cells.
+NR Cell 2 and NR Cell 3 are DL-TDOA neighbour cells.

 The simulated general NR environment as specified in 8.2.8 also applies.

 DL-TDOA tests are only applicable for Test Configuration B (Table 8.1A-1).
-The NR Cell 1, NR Cell 2, NR Cell 3 and NR Cell 4 frequencies to be used for testing and other default conditions are as specified for signalling test cases in 3GPP TS 38.508-1 [30].
+The NR Cell 1, NR Cell 2 and NR Cell 3 frequencies to be used for testing and other default conditions are as specified for signalling test cases in 3GPP TS 38.508-1 [30].